- In American Dragon: Jake Long, Jake's mythology teacher and minor antagonist Hans Rotwood insists on being called

 - It's not YYZ it's YY Zed.

 - Don't call Dr. Gangreen from Attack of the Killer Tomatoes! a Mad Scientist.
 He gets mad at you.
 He's an evil scientist!

 - The first episode has both Katara and Aang insist that what they do isn't magic; it is bending.
 Thankfully, nobody ever tried to sell that distinction again.

-- And it's not a ponytail; it is a Warrior's wolftail, thank you very much.
+- Sokka insists he does not have a ponytail; it is a Warrior's wolftail.

 - It's not "piracy", it's "high-risk sea trading".